AlbertSanIza/shipments-match-cli/README.md

 | C     | 44 Fake Dr, San Diego, CA 92122    | 31     | ODD         | 8   | 1                      | 8            | 1                        | 8            |
 | D     | 44 Fake Dr`                        | 10     | EVEN        | 6   | 1.5                    | 9            | 1.5                      | 13.5         |

-So `Input A` turned out to be the way to go.
+After calculating all the results we come to the conclusion that `Input A` is the way to go.

 ## Ignored Posible Assumptions